HelixAutomations/instruct-pitch/docs/troubleshooting.md

 }
 ```

-Ensure the client calls `/api/instruction/complete` after a successful payment or manual workflow step.
-Without this call the server continues to return `Stage: 'in_progress'` even if `InternalStatus` is `paid`, so the UI will not display the completed state.
+Ensure the client calls `/api/instruction/complete` once the user has uploaded any required documents and confirms the instruction.
+This endpoint marks the instruction as completed **and** closes the associated deal so no further payments can be taken.
+Without this call the server continues to return `Stage: 'in_progress'` even if payment succeeded, so the UI will not display the completed state.